craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Lore/Custom Cultures.md

 # North Eastern
 ## Church of the White Flame
 You have spent your life before adventure with [[The Church of the White Flame]].
-You were watched.
-By the flame.
-It is as real as any other God of Alaturmen.
+You were watched by the Flame.
+Guided by it. [[Its Greatness]] is as real as any other God of Alaturmen.
 You served Its wishes, and the wishes of Its champions, and in return, you were granted a decent life.

 You gain +2 to your *Charisma Score* and +1 to your *Constitution Score*.
 You are proficient in the *History* and *Intimidation* Skills.
 You know [[Fanyaquestan (language)]] and your choice of one of the following;
 - [[Montal (language)]]